 Lone Star ticks may cause a severe allergic reaction in some people.
 They are also known to carry diseases, such as Rocky Mountain Spotted Fever.
 If you experience flu-like symptoms, such as fatigue or body aches, after being bitten by a Lone Star tick, then you should consult a physician.

-Lone Star ticks are often located in wooded areas, or on rural property.
+Lone Star ticks and most pests are often located in wooded areas, or on rural property.
 They will feed on animals, such as deer, raccoons, and rabbits, as well as on family pets and people.

 If you have a pest control problem give us a call or fill out this form